linagora/obm-deploy-doc/docs/quickstart.md

 SSH connection without a key pair
 ----------------------------------------------

-OBM-Deploy needs, if you want to do a full unattended deployment, that your SSH public key has been added to /root/.ssh/authorized_keys.
+OBM-Deploy needs, if you want to do a fully unattended deployment, that your SSH public key has been added to /root/.ssh/authorized_keys.

 It is also possible to authenticate using a password but you need to do two things :